 Wrightslaw: IDEA 2004

 Wrightslaw: Special Education Law, 2nd Edition (ISBN: 978-1-892320-162) by Peter W. D. Wright, Esq. and Pamela Darr Wright includes the full text of Parts A and B of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA 2004) with analysis, commentary, cross-references, and resources.
 Price $29.95

 Special Education Law, 2nd Edition is designed to meet the needs of parents,

 teachers, advocates, attorneys, related services providers, school

 and employees of district and state departments of education.

-Wrightslaw: IDEA 2004 is available as a print book, an e-book - or both.
+Wrightslaw: Special Education Law, 2nd Edition is available as a print book, an e-book (PDF) - or both.